 1. 1910s — Teddy Bear

 The story behind the teddy bear toy goes back to 1902, when President Theodore Roosevelt refused to shoot a tied-up, defenseless black bear during a hunting trip in Mississippi.
 After Brooklyn shopkeeper Morris Mictom saw a political cartoon about the incident, he and his wife made a stuffed fabric “Teddy’s bear” and put it in their shop window, sparking immediate customer interest.

 Around the same time, a family-owned toy company in Germany began making stuffed bears of its own.
 Bought in bulk by a U.S. manufacturer, the German bears officially became known as teddy bears in 1906.
 Other companies jumped on the bandwagon, launching an international teddy craze that hasn’t really stopped since.

 2. 1920s — Yo-Yo

 All hail the Yo-Yo!
-This classic is actually an ancient invention, going back to China circa 1000 B.C.
+This classic is actually an ancient invention that originated in China circa 1000 B.C.
 Or was it ancient Greece?
 The Philippines?
-Historians may be divided as to its exact origins, but variations of the spinning-disk-on-a-string toy had certainly been around for centuries before 1928, when Pedro Flores began manufacturing the yo-yo in the United States, calling it by its Filipino name.
+Historians may be divided on the exact location, but variations of the spinning-disk-on-a-string toy had certainly been around for centuries before 1928, when Pedro Flores began manufacturing the Yo-Yo in the United States, calling it by its Filipino name.
 Flores soon sold his toy company to a competitor, Don Duncan, a marketing whiz whose promotional Yo-Yo trick contests would launch the toy’s popularity into the stratosphere.